pytorch/tutorials/beginner_source/pytorch_with_examples.rst

 --------------

-Up to this point we have updated the weights of our models by manually mutating the Tensors holding learnable parameters (with ``torch.no_grad()`` or ``.data`` to avoid tracking history in autograd).
+Up to this point we have updated the weights of our models by manually mutating the Tensors holding learnable parameters with ``torch.no_grad()``.
 This is not a huge burden for simple optimization algorithms like stochastic gradient descent, but in practice we often train neural networks using more sophisticated optimizers like AdaGrad, RMSProp, Adam, etc.

 The ``optim`` package in PyTorch abstracts the idea of an optimization algorithm and provides implementations of commonly used optimization algorithms.

-In this example we will use the ``nn`` package to define our model as before, but we will optimize the model using the SGD algorithm provided by the ``optim`` package:
+In this example we will use the ``nn`` package to define our model as before, but we will optimize the model using the RMSprop algorithm provided by the ``optim`` package:

 .. includenodoc:: /beginner/examples_nn/polynomial_optim.py